Mike Kehoe: Lieutenant Governor of Missouri

 On June 18, 2018, Governor Mike Parson appointed Kehoe as lieutenant governor.
 The appointment came with legal uncertainty, as a state law (not the Constitution of Missouri) states that the governor can fill all vacancies "other than in the offices of lieutenant governor, state senator or representative, sheriff, or recorder of deeds in the city of St. Louis".
 The Constitution of Missouri states "The governor shall fill all vacancies in public offices unless otherwise provided by law, and his appointees shall serve until their successors are duly elected or appointed and qualified."
-Parson stated that he believed that the Constitution gave him authority to tap Kehoe as lieutenant governor.
+Parson said he believed that the Constitution gave him authority to appoint Kehoe lieutenant governor.

-The Democrats lost their lawsuit in the Cole County Circuit Court due to a lack of standing and the vagueness of the state law which states it cannot be done, but does not provide a process to fill the position.
+The Democrats lost their lawsuit in the Cole County Circuit Court due to lack of standing and the vagueness of state law, which says the governor may not appoint the lieutenant governor but provides no process to fill the position.
 That lawsuit was on appeal in the Missouri Supreme Court, Appeal No. SC97284, with oral argument held on November 7, 2018.
-On April 16, 2019, the Missouri Supreme Court upheld the appointment of Kehoe to lieutenant governor by a vote of 5–2.
-The decision written by Chief Justice Zel Fischer stated that "Governor Parson was within his constitutional authority when he appointed Kehoe to the office of Lieutenant Governor,".
+On April 16, 2019, the Missouri Supreme Court upheld Kehoe's appointment by a 5–2 vote.
+The decision, written by Chief Justice Zel Fischer, said, "Governor Parson was within his constitutional authority when he appointed Kehoe to the office of Lieutenant Governor".

 Kehoe was elected lieutenant governor in his own right in 2020.

+Governor of Missouri

+Campaign

 In March 2021, Kehoe announced his intention to run for governor in 2024.
+As of July 2024, he had raised almost $13 million, receiving significant donations from businesses that bid for state contracts and Rex Sinquefield.
+Opponents criticized Kehoe for renting a charter bus for the campaign from lobbyist Jewell Patek, whose client Smithfield Foods is owned by Chinese agricultural company WH Group.

+After Kehoe won the Republican primary, his campaign received donations from Torch Electronics, which has been in a prolonged legal battle with the state of Missouri over its unregulated slot machines, and Good Day Farms, a cannabis company.
+Both companies are clients of lobbyist Steven Tilley.

+Tenure

+Appointments

+In April 2025, Kehoe withdrew his nomination of Tom Prater to the Missouri Board of Education after pressure from right-wing groups and Senator Mike Moon, who raised concerns about Prater's support for public schools and teacher unions and his involvement in a bipartisan civic group in Springfield, Missouri.
+Prater had already served on the board in an interim role, appointed by Mike Parson, and Kehoe's spokesperson told press that he was confident in Prater's qualifications for the role.

+Ballot initiatives

+In July 2025, Kehoe signed a law repealing a 2025 voter-approved ballot measure that would have increased the state's minimum wage and guaranteed paid sick leave for employees.
+In the August-September 2025 special session, Kehoe told legislators to pass a proposal to add barriers to initiative petitions for constitutional amendments.